N=3-extended Supersymmetric Schwarzian and Liouville Theories

 Putting (\ref{d(x)}) into (\ref{delta-bS}) we have

 Finally we give a solution of this equation for $F_0(x,\theta)$ and $\Phi_{0a}(x,\theta$).
-By using the expansion of the Schwarzian derivative in components (\ref{Sexpansion}) and taking into account the superconformal condition (\ref{constraint}) it turns out that
+To this end it is sufficient to know the non-supersymmetric part of the r.h.s. of the equation, i.e., the non-supersymmetric Schwarzian derivative.
+By using the expansion of the $N=3$ super-Schwarzian derivative in components (\ref{Sexpansion}) and taking into account the superconformal condition (\ref{constraint}) it turns out that

 with a constant $\lambda$.